Home Maps Resources Calendar About

 The Barefoot Mailman Statue now overlooks the inlet where one of the storied carriers lost his life.
 The statue, however, is not the only memorial on the lighthouse grounds.
 Near the generator and radio building that now serves as a small museum, stand a flagpole, fog bell, and plaque, honoring the keepers who served at Hillsboro Lighthouse.
 With these two monuments on the lighthouse grounds, the service rendered by these dedicated servants will hopefully not be soon forgotten.

 After receiving repeated complaints from sea turtle advocates that the light from Hillsboro Inlet Lighthouse was allowing predators to prey on hatchlings before they could reach the ocean, the Coast Guard announced in 2012 that they were soliciting public comment on the lighthouse’s value as a navigational aid.
 Based upon the feedback, the Coast Guard said it would shut down the light completely, obscure portions of the light, or maintain the status quo.
-The light remains in operation, though it is obscured between 114° and 119°.
+It was decided to leave the light in operation, though it is obscured between 114° and 119°.
 In 2013, the Coast Guard passed all responsibility for maintenance and operation of the lighthouse to the Hillsboro Lighthouse Preservation Society.

 The Hillsboro Lighthouse Museum and Information Center opened in March 2012 in a 400-square-foot space on the grounds of Hillsboro Inlet Park in Pompano Beach.
 The museum houses artifacts related to the lighthouse and a ten-foot-tall stone statue of the Barefoot Mailman.